tdba/FDP-Python-Syllabus-Pages/PART_II/MISSION_6/exceptions.rst

        show_poly()
        show_poly()

-..
-I'm not sure I like all that is happening in the try block, we're trying to handle the exception that the input might not be a number, so the only thing that should be happening in the try block is 'convert the input to an int'.
-Currently it's 'create a canvas, get user inut, compute angle, draw polygon, pause'.
-How about:

-   pw: I prefer what I have.
-It catches at least three different problems -
-   a) that the input dialogue is dismissed rather than answered,
-   b) that the n might be zero, and
-   c) that it might not be a number.
-   I think it is nicer to keep together the statements that follow each other logically when no problem has raised its head.
-So the very old Basic programs used to have  "OnError goto line 50", then you just wrote lines of code to capture the sequence and flow in the most "natural order".
-   So I'd prefer to keep the try ... finally disentangled from the main flow.

-..    def show_poly():
-          win = turtle.Screen()   # Grab/create a resource, e.g. a window
-          tess = turtle.Turtle()
-          user_input = input("How many sides do you want in your polygon?")
-          try:
-              n = int(user_input)
-          except ValueError:
-              raise ValueError("some enlightening error message")
-          else:  # Since no ValueError was raised angle = 360 / n
-              for i in range(n):      # Draw the polygon tess.forward(10)
-                  tess.left(angle)
-              time.sleep(3)           # Make program wait a few seconds
-          finally:
-              win.bye()               # Close the turtle's window

-..
-Maybe there could be a different except clause if the user quits, but this one still illustrates the cleaning up process.
-The surrounding paragraphs would need to be modified.

 In lines 20--22, ``show_poly`` is called three times.
 Each one creates a new window for its turtle, and draws a polygon with the number of sides input by the user.
 But what if the user enters a string that cannot be